ShanikaKadidalSundresh/ShanikaKadidalSundresh/README.md

 ## 🚀 About Me
-I am a Data Science graduate student, with a **Master of Applied Science in Data Science from the Illinois Institute of Technology**, with a strong interest in building practical, data-driven solutions that support intelligent decision-making.
-My work spans machine learning, deep learning, time-series forecasting, data analysis, and end-to-end data pipelines, with a focus on transforming complex datasets into reliable and actionable insights.
+I focus on building practical, end-to-end data science solutions that support intelligent decision-making.
+My work spans machine learning, deep learning, time-series forecasting, data analysis, and data pipelines, with an emphasis on designing reliable and scalable workflows that transform complex datasets into meaningful, actionable insights.

-Through academic and industry projects, I have gained hands-on experience working with large, real-world datasets, applying data cleaning, feature validation, statistical analysis, and predictive modeling techniques to solve business problems.
-I enjoy working at the intersection of analytics, machine learning, and engineering, and I am eager to continuously learn, apply my skills, and contribute to teams building scalable, AI-driven, and technology-focused solutions.
+Through academic and industry projects, I have gained hands-on experience working with large, real-world datasets, applying data cleaning, feature validation, statistical analysis, and predictive modeling techniques to solve business and operational problems.
+I enjoy working at the intersection of analytics, machine learning, and engineering, and I am motivated to continuously learn, apply my skills, and contribute to teams building impactful, AI-driven, and data-focused solutions.

 <!-- ### 💻 All my projects are available on [GitHub](https://github.com/shanika-ks) -->